 RPB's $34,000 two-year grant supports increased participation in the Heed Ophthalmic Foundation Residents Retreat, a professional development experience for talented ophthalmology residents, designed to encourage pursuing a career in academic ophthalmology.

 In 2014, the RPB/International Retinal Research Foundation Catalyst Awards for Stem Cell Research Approaches for Age-Related Macular Degeneration ("Catalyst Awards") were launched.
 The awards were made possible by a donation from an anonymous donor, which was matched by the IRRF and by a bequest from the Sybil B. Harrington estate, making possible three grants at $250,000 each over four years.
-In 2017, RPB and IRRF again partnered to launch the RPB/IRRF Catalyst Award for Innovative Research Approaches for Age-Related Macular Degeneration (AMD), which provides funds to researchers who are working on novel approaches to AMD.
+Beginning in 2017, RPB and IRRF again partnered to launch the RPB/IRRF Catalyst Award for Innovative Research Approaches for Age-Related Macular Degeneration (AMD), which provides funds to researchers who are working on novel approaches to AMD.

 In partnership with the EyeSight Foundation of Alabama and private donors Susan and Dowd Ritter, RPB established the $3.75 million Research to Prevent Blindness/Susan and Dowd Ritter Endowed Chair in Ophthalmology Research, one of the largest endowed chairs in the history of the University of Alabama at Birmingham Department of Ophthalmology.
-The endowment will enable the department to recruit a world-class scientist to join its existing roster of international experts in the study of blinding diseases.
+The endowment enabled the department to recruit a world-class scientist to join its existing roster of international experts in the study of blinding diseases.

 As part of an initiative to meet unmet needs for those with low vision, RPB has established a two-tiered Low Vision Research Award.
 The first tier, in partnership with RDPFS, is an Innovations in Technology Low Vision Research Award.
 This grant focuses on assistive device innovations for people who are not completely blind and have some remaining functional vision.
 Emphasis is placed on interdisciplinary collaborations that bring together technical expertise coupled with real-life experience with persons with low vision.